Introduction

 loop = asyncio.get_event_loop()

-response = await loop.run_in_executor(None, model, query)
+response = await loop.run_in_executor(None, generator, query)

 return {'response': response}